onavi01/MusicalKnights/README.md

+### Download
+* Executable is found within 'MusicalKnights...' folder
+    * Requires only the contents of 'MusicalKnights...' to run

 ### v0.1.20 Patch Notes
 * Fixed a bug that allowed the player to input more than one commands in a single beat
 * Improved code across several components